agoralabs/appmesh-demo-aws/README.md

 ### Step 13 : Create a Cognito user pool client to integrate a Single Page Application (OAuth2 implicit flow)

-In our demo users will access an Angular single page application if they authenticate successfully through Cognito.
+In our showcase, users will access an Angular single page application if they authenticate successfully through Cognito.

 A user pool app client is a configuration within a user pool that interacts with one mobile or web application that authenticates with Amazon Cognito.
 When you create an app client in Amazon Cognito, you can pre-populate options based on the standard OAuth flows types.